Davidoff: History

 After numerous disputes over quality and ownership rights, Zino Davidoff and Cubatabaco decided to end their relationship.
 Leading up to this, in August 1989, Zino had publicly burned over one hundred thousand cigars that he had deemed of low quality and unfit to sell.
 All Davidoff products produced in Cuba were officially discontinued in 1991.
 An agreement was signed that no more Davidoff cigars from Cuba would be sold.

 In 1990, after discontinuing Cuban-made products, Davidoff started to produce cigars in the Dominican Republic.
 After numerous test runs, Zino Davidoff found a partner in the local producer “Tabadom”, owned by Hendrik Kelner.

 In 1991, the first Dominican-made Davidoff cigars were launched, continuing the product lines and cigar formats of their Cuban predecessors.
 With the move to the Dominican Republic, the Château series was renamed "Grand Cru", and the individual formats were numbered instead of carrying the names of vineyard estates.

 In 1991, the limited release called "Aniversario" became an ongoing cigar series, called the "Aniversario" series.
 In 1992, the "Special" cigar series was released, with the format "Special R" as the first product.
 In 1994, the 87-year-old Zino Davidoff died in Geneva, Switzerland.
-In 2001, the "Millennium Blend" cigar series was launched.
-In 2010, Davidoff Cigars released the "Puro d'Oro" series.

-In 2013, Davidoff Cigars released the “Nicaragua” series, which was the first product line of Davidoff to incorporate tobaccos from Nicaragua into the cigar blend, and the first series since the Davidoff Cuban products which made use of tobaccos not sourced in the Dominican Republic.
-Moving forward, Davidoff Cigars started to make use of tobaccos sourced from other countries than the Dominican Republic to diversify their product portfolio.

-In 2015, Davidoff Cigars released the "Escurio" series, which contained tobaccos sourced from Brazil.
-In the same year, the cigar line "Winston Churchill" was launched.
-In 2016, Davidoff Cigars released the "Yamasa" cigar series.

-Davidoff products today

-Current tobacco products

-Over the years, Davidoff Cigars made changes to its product lineup.
-These are the cigar series currently on the market: